 Business graduates also tend to enter well-paying jobs once they finish their degree as well as a wide range of career choices.
 Business graduates also tend to find employment within six months of graduating.

-Students will gain a deep understanding of how organisations function and accrue a broad set of skills such as leadership, teamwork, computing and financial awareness.
+Students will gain an in-depth understanding of how organisations function and accrue a broad set of skills such as leadership, teamwork, computing and financial awareness.

 What happens after I graduate?